So we're doing this together.

 Every photographer will tell you - first looks rule.
 It's a much more intimate moment, but it also isn't the "down the aisle" vision most couples have when they envision their wedding day.
 So here's some questions to ask yourself (and your spouse-to-be) when considering whether or not to do a first look.

 - Do we want all our guests to experience us seeing each other for the first time?
-Some couples are shy and really don't want the weight of all that attention (although, sorry, they'll be looking at you regardless).
-First looks are so personal and really allow you to experience that moment alone (...well, with me there, too). *Some food for thought, from my own planning-process: because we're wanting our reception to be extremely relaxed, we're considering doing our first dance at the same time as our first look.
-No one else really needs to experience either of those moments but us, so we're considering keeping both private.
+Some couples are shy and really don't want the weight of all that attention (although, let's be real, they'll be looking at you regardless).
+First looks are so personal and really allow you to experience that moment alone (...well, with me there, too).

 - Will we regret it?
 There really is something magical about that aisle moment, I can't deny it.
 But this ultimately is up to you.
 Don't let anyone else sway you on your decision - this is YOUR day!
 Let it be everything you want it to be.

 Sigh.
 We all know it.
 Group photos are just the worst part of the day, and there's no denying it.
 So I try to make it as quick and painless as possible for you.
 Obviously, feel free to make any changes to this, but this is a general breakdown of the order I try to go in. *Person One and Person Two are you and your spouse-to-be.

 - Person One's grandparents, parents, and siblings.